Wax has memory

 The first time you light a soy candle, allow the candle to burn until the melted wax pools all the way to the edge of the container.
 This will ensure you receive maximum fragrance and an even burn each time.

 The first light is crucial, you may need to keep the flame on the wick for a few minutes to get the wick to catch properly – be persistent!
 The entire width of the wick needs to catch alight, don't walk away until you are confident that it is lit properly.

-The decorations are pretty but need to be moved away from the wicks as you use the candle.
+The decorations are pretty but need to be removed from the surface prior to use.
 This is not only for your safety, it will also make sure the wicks continue to burn properly.
-In general - the decorations will simply drop into the wax as the candle melts however if you are concerned, please feel free to remove the decorations before lighting.
-They are easy to remove and any dints left behind will melt in the first burn.
+They are easy to remove (a butter knife and light surface scrape will do the job) and any dints left behind will melt away in the first burn.

 Each fragrance has a maximum load ratio, usually somewhere between 6 & 10%.
 To ensure you receive the most value from your candles and can enjoy them without even having to light the wick I don't skimp on the fragrance and load these up as much as the wax and fragrance will allow.
 The fragrance is blended through the melted wax before pouring and therefore will throw a scent through the entire life span of the candle.

 Each candle is hand poured, not mass produced.
 I take great care to ensure consistency however please remember that each one will be unique - that's the joy of purchasing handmade!

 I do not add anything to the wax apart from the fragrance, colourings and decorations to give you the most natural end product possible.
 This means, there may be some slight imperfections which simply adds to the uniqueness of the candle.